Johannes Teyssen: Personal life

 Teyssen is married with four children.
-Together with his wife, he supports the Kunstpalast (formerly: Museum Kunstpalast) in Düsseldorf in the Stifterkreis and the Museum Folkwang in Essen in the Centenial Kreis.
+Together with his wife, he supports the Kunstpalast (formerly: Museum Kunstpalast) in Düsseldorf in the Stifterkreis and the Museum Folkwang in Essen in the Centennial Kreis.
 In 2015, Teysssen was a member of the search committee to select a new director of the Museum Kunstpalast.

 His father, Hans Teyssen, was Vice President of the Higher Regional Court of Celle for many years and most recently Ministerial Director in the Lower Saxony Ministry of Justice; his uncle, Anton Teyssen, was a member of the Christian Demokratic Union of the state parliament for Hildesheim for many years.